[Portrait of Patrick] Patrick Reynolds

 I got my PhD at Duke University under the supervision of Amin Vahdat and Janet Wiener.
 I previously earned a Master's degree at Duke and a Bachelor's degree from the University of Virginia.

 I live in Chapel Hill, NC with my wife Kristina.
-When I'm not busy working, I enjoy sailing, photography, hiking, skiing, cycling, and light woodworking.
+When I'm not busy working, I enjoy sailing, photography, hiking, skiing, cycling, and woodworking.
 I maintain the Oracle of Bacon.
 I grew up in Charlottesville, VA.

 Research